 \section{Introduction}

-Past work has found that variability in speech signals is often poorly modeled, despite recent advances in speech representation learning using deep neural networks \citep{huang2014towards, huang2014comparative}.
-An important source of acoustic variability comes from accent information embedded in these speech signals \citep{hanani2013human, najafian2014unsupervised}.
+Past work in (e.g.,) automatic speech recognition has found that variability in speech signals is often poorly modeled, despite recent advances in speech representation learning using deep neural networks \citep{huang2014towards, huang2014comparative, koenecke2020}.
+This may be particularly true for monolingual as opposed to multilingual models \citep{zelasko20}.
+While acoustic variability may be caused by technical aspects such as microphone variability \citep{mathur2019}, an important source of variation is the embedding of accent or dialect information in the speech signal \citep{hanani2013human, najafian2014unsupervised}.
 Non-native accents are frequently observed when a second language is spoken, and are mainly caused by the first language background of non-native speakers.
-The accent strength of a non-native speaker depends on the amount of transfer from the native language, and is generally influenced by a variety of characteristics, of which the age of second-language learning and length of residence in an English-speaking country are valuable predictors \citep{asher1969optimal, leather1983second, flege1988factors, wieling2014determinants}.
-However, accent variability is often overlooked in modeling languages using speech technology, and consequently high-resource languages such as English are often treated as homogeneous \citep{blodgett2016demographic}.
-That this assumption is problematic is, for example, shown by comparing the number of native and non-native speakers of English, where the latter group is almost twice as large as the former group \citep{viglino2019end}.
-It is therefore important to accurately model pronunciation variation using representations of speech that allow this variability to be incorporated.
+Similarly, regional accents are caused by the (first) dialect or regional language of the speaker.
+The accent strength of a speaker depends on the amount of transfer from their native language or dialect, and is generally influenced by a variety of characteristics, of which the age of learning the (second) language, and the duration of exposure to the (second) language are important predictors \citep{asher1969optimal, leather1983second, flege1988factors, wieling2014determinants}.

+However, accent and dialect variability are often overlooked in modeling languages using speech technology, and consequently high-resource languages such as English are often treated as homogeneous \citep{blodgett2016demographic}.
+Given that the number of non-native speakers of English is almost twice as large as the former group, this assumption is problematic \citep{viglino2019end}.
+It is therefore important to accurately model pronunciation variation using representations of speech that allow accent and dialect variability to be adequately incorporated.